zixinshelleyshu/zixinshelleyshu.github.io/index.md

 # Welcome to My Website

-My work centers on developing reliable and interpretable artificial intelligence systems for medical practice.
-As a PhD candidate at the University of Bern, I collaborate closely with clinicians to integrate explainable AI and uncertainty estimation into medical image analysis applications, ensuring AI tools are transparent, trustworthy, and improve patient outcomes.
+I’m passionate about applying artificial intelligence to medicine to create tools that support clinical decision-making and improve patient outcomes.
+Currently, I’m a third-year PhD student at the University of Bern, supervised by Prof. Mauricio Reyes.
+My research focuses on developing reliable and interpretable AI systems for medical image analysis.
+I work closely with clinicians to bridge the gap between technical innovation and clinical practice, integrating explainable AI and uncertainty estimation to ensure transparency, trust, and real-world impact in healthcare.

 ## Research Interests

 - Medical image analysis